Core Concepts

 # Execution

-Execution in Virtuoso represents a similar function as with any other test framework you are familiar with: executing an existing set of regression tests against the target application.
+Execution in Virtuoso represents exactly what you would expect: executing an existing set of regression tests against the target application.

 Tests are executed in parallel